 When archaeologists uncovered King Tut’s nearly intact tomb in 1922, the boy king became one of Ancient Egypt’s most famous modern symbols.
 Photographed, visited, and meticulously studied, the tomb seems to have given up all of its secrets.
 Unless, archaeologists wondered, it hid another tomb—the long-lost resting place of Nefertiti.

-Experts have long speculated that they might find the lost tomb of Nefertiti within.
+Experts had long speculated that they might find the lost tomb of Nefertiti within.
 That might have been “the discovery of the century,” an Egyptian official said at a news conference in 2016.
-As the New York Timesnoted, the news was seen not only as an archaeological breakthrough, but a way to potentially bolster Egypt’s floundering tourism industry.
+As the New York Times noted, the news was seen not only as an archaeological breakthrough, but a way to potentially bolster Egypt’s floundering tourism industry.

-Turns out Reeves’ theory was an empty promise—but the search for her final resting place lives on.
+The search for Nefertiti's final resting place lives on.